- Joyce Brite retired from the Unit after 26 years as support staff.

 - Dr. Martha Mather joined the Kansas Unit as Assistant Unit Leader-Fisheries.

-- In May, Dr. Craig P. Paukert accepted the position of Unit Leader at the Missouri Cooperative Fish and Wildlife Research Unit in Columbia.
+- Dr. Craig P. Paukert accepted the position of Unit Leader at the Missouri Cooperative Fish and Wildlife Research Unit in Columbia.

-- In November, Dr. Craig P. Paukert joined the Kansas Unit as Assistant Leader-Fisheries.
+- Dr. Craig P. Paukert joined the Kansas Unit as Assistant Leader-Fisheries.

 - The first PhD student graduated (P. Braaten)